pirogram/pirogram-content/books/data-analysis-with-python/040-matplotlib-conceptual-model/topics/050-multiple-figures-and-axes.md

   There are various ways of creating a matplotlib figure with multiple axes.

   * add_axes(rect): rect is a list with the `dimensions` [left, bottom, width, height] of the new axes.
 All quantities are in fractions of figure width and height.
-This allows greater control over the figure with precisely placed axes including overlapping axes.

-  * add_subplot(nrows, ncols, index): `3-digit integer` or three separate integers describing the position of the subplot. `111` represents the single subplot.
-Matplotlib takes care of the exact positioning of the subplots making it convenient but with less control compared to add_axes.
+  * add_subplot(nrows, ncols, index): `3-digit integer` or three separate integers describing the position of the subplot.

   * pyplot.subplots(nrows, ncols): `Create a figure and a set of subplots` in a single call.
 It returns a figure and an axes.
-The axes would be a single Axes object in case of default setting (nrows = 1, ncols = 1) or an array of Axes objects if more than one subplot was created.
-Incase of multiple axes, we plot data on a particular axes using ax[row index, col index].
 ---
 type: live-code
 id: bb82999e-4b97-4362-9532-660758a40c6b